-Forgive us for worshipping money instead of you, for the idolatry of greed and covetousness, for not realizing that every time we give, we give it to you, and it tells you how we much we love you and how much we thank you, and how we are humbled and grateful for your good provision for us.
+Forgive us for worshiping money instead of you, for the idolatry of greed and covetousness, for not realizing that every time we give, we give it to you, and it tells you how we much we love you and how much we thank you and how we are humbled and grateful for your good provision for us.

 We who are the rich of the world should be rich toward you.
 May it be so.
 May it be so, that you might receive the glory, and that the treasure might be yours and ours someday in your presence.
-And we thank you for the privilege and the promise of an eternal reward, in our Savior’s name.
+We thank you for the privilege and the promise of an eternal reward.
+In our Savior’s name.
 Amen.